 - 6 hamburger buns (I prefer brioche buns)

-- To prepare the sauce: In a small bowl, mix together the mustard, shallots, preserved lemon, dill, vinegar, olive oil, preserved lemon (if using), and cucumbers.
+- To prepare the sauce: In a small bowl, mix together the mustard, shallots, dill, vinegar, olive oil, preserved lemon (if using), and cucumbers.
 Set aside.

 - To prepare the burgers: Tear the salmon by hand into bite-sized chunks.
 Place in a bowl and stir in the chopped, fresh herbs, shallots, and salt, and pepper.